 Welcome, dear travelers!

 Traveling to Europe for the first time is an exhilarating adventure filled with beautiful landscapes, rich history, and vibrant cultures.
 There are certainly cultural differences – but these are one of the most exciting aspects of travelling.
 But there are also very practical differences.
 And knowing these can, at best, avoid a misunderstanding, but at worst, a real problem.
-To ensure you have the best time possible, here are some practical and well-meant tips that will help you prepare and make the most of your journey.
+To ensure you have the best time possible, here are some practical and well-meant tips that will help you prepare and make the most of your amazing trip.

 When traveling through Europe, especially with its cobblestone streets and older buildings, packing light is crucial.
 Choose versatile clothing that you can mix and match, and don’t forget to include comfortable shoes for all the walking you’ll be doing.
-A stylish pair of sneakers will keep you looking good while exploring picturesque streets and iconic landmarks.
-And remember, that you can do laundry along the way.

 • Prices Always Include Tax: In most European countries, the prices you see on tags always include tax, so you pay exactly what the tag says.